High-Earner Layoffs: Crucial Steps If Unemployed

 Severance packages come in many shapes and sizes, some might include services like LinkedIn Premium, career transition services, or an extension of healthcare services.
 Most often, they are a one-time lump sum paid out on the day you are laid off or your final day of employment.

-As a high earner, you’ll likely receive a large lump sum and while that will provide some momentary relief, it’s easy for it to banish without making a plan for those funds.
-Your severance can come in several forms, including an extension of healthcare benefits and/or career transitions services, but they usually consist of a one-time lump sum paid to employees after their last day of employment.
+As a high earner, you’ll likely receive a large lump sum, and while that will provide some momentary relief, it’s easy for it to banish without making a plan for those funds.
+Your severance can come in several forms, including an extension of healthcare benefits and/or career transition services, but they usually consist of a one-time lump sum paid to employees after their last day of employment.
 Receiving a lump-sum severance payment can feel like a windfall, but it can quickly disappear without a plan.
 Review your budget to see how the severance package can keep you above water for the coming months.
-For example, if you don’t have enough to pay your debts, considering allocating these funds towards that.
+For example, if you don’t have enough to pay your debts, consider allocating these funds towards that.

 Additionally, remember that just like you potentially negotiated your high salary or compensation package, you can negotiate your severance package.
 Don’t be afraid to discuss the package with your employer and find a middle ground where you both feel comfortable ending on good terms.

-Filing For Unemployment Benefits & Potential CARES Act Benefits
+Filing For Unemployment Benefits

-TIP: Each state has its own virtual website for filing unemployment, so google “your state + unemployment claim” to find the right page for you.
+TIP: Each state has its virtual website for filing unemployment, so google “your state + unemployment claim” to find the right page for you.
 Upon filing your claim, your state’s respective Employment Department will verify your eligibility and wage information to determine your weekly benefit amount.
 Some states, such as California, have a calculator you can use to estimate potential unemployment benefits.

 If stock options were included in your compensation package, as occurs for many tech high earners, discuss how long you have to exercise your stock options with your employer.
 Be sure to ask if there are any stock awards you will have to forfeit.